jdmonin/JSettlers2/Readme.md

 ## Requirements

-To play JSettlers you will need either Java Runtime (JRE) version 7 or 8 from https://java.com/download/ , or the Java Development Kit (JDK) version 7 or higher from https://jdk.java.net/ .
+To play JSettlers you will need either Java Runtime (JRE) version 8 from https://java.com/download/ , or the Java Development Kit (JDK) version 8 or higher from https://jdk.java.net/ .

 Then download JSettlers-full.jar from either https://github.com/jdmonin/JSettlers2/releases or https://nand.net/jsettlers/